-As newcomers began to outnumber long-time residents, the Historical Society recognized the need for flexible space and a more central location.
+The Historical Society recognized the need for flexible space and a more central location.
 In 2004, the organization, renamed the Geneva History Center, conducted a successful capital campaign to purchase a two-story building in the heart of Geneva’s historic district.
 The building was renovated to create two exhibition galleries, storage areas for collections and archives, a research room, a meeting room and offices.
-The organization has always operated on voluntary donations and does not received public funds.
+The organization has always operated on voluntary donations and does not receive public funds.

 In 2013, while participating in the Museum Assessment Program, it was rediscovered that the word Museum best represents the activities and services of the organization.
 In June 2014, the name became the Geneva History Museum, operated by the Geneva Historical Society.

 In 2021, the Museum was voted One of the Finest Museums in Kane County by Kane County Magazine.
 In 2020 the Museum received two Reader's Choice Awards from the Daily Herald and Glancer Magazine.